Greener Pastures

 he was gently put to sleep at home

-He will be missed so very very much.
+He is missed so very very much - to this

 The above is a Paint Shop Pro image made with